 Change Date and Time in a Citrix Session

 Multiple methods are available to change the date and time in a Citrix Session.
-I will encourage you to try one and if that fails, implement the next method.

 Apply “Use local time of client” Citrix Policy and filter it with a user group or a Delivery Group.
 Using this policy is a two-step process.
 First, you need to apply this policy with value set to “Use Client Time Zone” and then configure “Allow Time zone Redirection” setting in a GPO.
 It is important to understand that if the type of the VDA is Desktop OS then there is no need to do any of this because by default Desktop OS type of VDA uses Client Time zone.
 The default setting of a Server OS type of VDA is “Use Server Time Zone” that is why you have to change the default behavior using this method.

-- Select “Use Local Time of Client” setting and change the value to “Use Client Time Zone”
+- Select Use Local Time of Client (ICA/Time Zone Control) setting and change the value to Use Client Time Zone.

-- Alternatively, fifth step can be accomplished by creating a registry key that you can push through Group Policy Preference (GPP)
+- Alternatively, fifth step can be accomplished by creating a registry key that you can push through Group Policy Preference (GPP).

 @echo off Powershell -Command Set-Culture -CultureInfo en-gb cd C:\Program Files\Microsoft Office\Office16 start “” “EXCEL.exe”